jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Implementing copy

 Avoid storing extra copies of the problem when possible.
 This means that solver wrappers should not use `CachingOptimizer` as part of the wrapper.
-Instead, there do one of the following to load the problem:
+Instead, do one of the following to load the problem:

 * If the solver supports loading the problem incrementally, implement [`add_variable`](@ref), [`add_constraint`](@ref) for supported constraints and